 Okay, jump to January 1975:

-Above (photo from Dick Wolak) is one of two Husky pups that were delivered to Pole in January 1975, pet gifts from the assistant manager of Scott Base.
+Above (photo from 1975 station manager and good friend Dick Wolak) is one of two Husky pups that were delivered to Pole in January 1975, pet gifts from the assistant manager of Scott Base.

 And now the stuff hits the fan.
 For the radiomen in the group, can you believe that the COMMCEN serving NSF Polar let them send this as an Operation Immediate precedence message?
 RUEVDEE is/was a GSA operated COMMCEN, go figure!
 And then they had the balls to turn around and tell CNSFA to take action using Priority dual-precedence.

 Everyone on the ice [well, at least a few people--Bill] knew about the dogs going out there and there was no harm done, but I guess NSF Polar had to exercise their authority in this grave matter.

 Now the precedence has been downgraded to Routine and the heavy guns are headed to South Pole to make sure that the onerous task is completed.
 Can't send a peon to do a man's job.
 Neither will admit knowing anything about it.

 [Well, actually it was to be the closing flight, and it was a traditional gesture for some of the senior folks on the ice to visit Pole anyway--Bill.]

 The last of the dog story.
 There ain't no more.

 [Note that the escorts included CAPT Eugene Van Reeth (NSFA commander), Jerry Huffman (NSF representative), and Elena and Jerry Marty--Bill.]